 Many Tweeter users Re-twitted and commented about the incident.
 A user commented on the post, “Big mistake not to disperse them to different habitats within India.
 Their forest area is not enough so they have to go into human areas.
 Another user wrote, “This will soon become man-animal conflict as Gir Lions are more used to Humans now and they are not scared.”
 Some of the netizens also made sarcastic comments, such as, “Menu is limited and it’s not A La Carte”, or, “Seems like the menu is uninteresting!!
 May change the hotel next time”.
 Many Tweeples have even shared the video with ironical captions.

 Well, this video forms Gir Wildlife Sanctuary is not the first lion video going viral among the netizens.
-A while back, video of an aggressive fight between a pride of lions and a group of honey badgers was doing rounds on the social networking sites.
+A while back, a video of an aggressive fight between a pride of lions and a group of honey badgers was doing rounds on the social networking sites.
 The 25 seconds video was about the pride of lions following the honey badgers, where the latter fellows turned back and retaliated.
 At the end of the battle, the honey badgers emerged to be victorious.
-If you want to visit Gir National Park visit gir safari booking website portal for safari booking.
+If you want to visit Gir National Park visit Gir Safari Booking website portal for safari booking.